SamProf/MatBlazor/README.md

 - PR: MatSelect - avoid calling OnValueChanged method if it does not change #795 (Thanks to damianog)
 - PR: Enabling PageSize and CurrentPage to be bound to on MatTable #794 (Thanks to naretto)
 - PR: Fix Tooltip left #784 (Thanks to danikf)
+- PR: NavItem OnClick was ignored #776 (Thanks to Bimble)

 #### MatBlazor 2.8.0